Gabri432/transportation-data-repository/README.md

                             "period":"weekdays", // Period ("weekdays", "saturdays" or "holidays") "routes":[
                                 {
-                                    "start":"Villanterio", // Starting city of the specific route "destination":"Milan", // Destination city of the specific route "times":["05:43", "..."] // List of bus times when they start from the starting city },
+                                    "start":"City_1", // Starting city of the specific route "destination":"City_2", // Destination city of the specific route "times":["05:40", "..."] // List of bus times when they start from the starting city },
                                 {
-                                    "start":"Milan", // Starting city of the specific route "destination":"Villanterio", // Destination city of the specific route "times":["07:50", "..."] // List of bus times when they start from the starting city }
+                                    "start":"City_1", // Starting city of the specific route "destination":"City_2", // Destination city of the specific route "times":["07:50", "..."] // List of bus times when they start from the starting city }
                             ]